 * Everyone needs salt to live.
 We will die without it, but most of us get way too much, so cutting back on sodium isn't a bad idea.
 With a normal, modern diet, I believe we get much more sodium than is healthy. * I'm drinking lots of water because to prevent kidney stones ... er and to be hydrated.
 After you pass 1 stone, you'll drink more too.
 Is that also a food myth?

 Josh Le, University Of Alberta Student, Wears Same Pair Of Jeans For 15 Months Good news: Turns out that wearing the same pair of jeans every day isn't hazardous to your health.
 University of Alberta student Josh Le wore one pair of tight, raw denim jeans for 15 months starting in Sept.
 2009.
 At the end of his trial, he and his professor, Rachel McQueen, found that the most bacteria accumulated in the crotch area of the jeans -- 8,500 to 10,000 bacterial units per square centimeter -- but overall, the pants were still safe to wear.

 An Iowa man completed his Lent-long beer fast on Sunday, marking the occasion with a bacon smoothie.
+During the 46-day feat, J. Wilson consumed only beer and water, emulating a centuries-old tradition once practiced by the Paulaner monks of Munich, Germany.
+How long could a man survive on beer and water?
+Not more than a few months, probably.
+That's when the worst effects of scurvy and protein deficiency would kick in.
 The Budweiser diet: How long can you survive on beer alone? - By Jeremy Singer-Vine